For centuries, cartography has helped map our changing world.

 Satellites have increased the speed and range at which mappable information can be collected.
 Surveys that once took months can now be done in minutes.

-By continually capturing footage of the Earth’s surface, satellites have enabled the creation of thousands, if not millions, of maps - used in agriculture, utilities, forestry, earth sciences, global change, and regional planning.
+By continually capturing footage of the Earth’s surface, satellites have enabled the creation of thousands, if not millions, of maps - used in agriculture, forestry, utilities, earth sciences, regional planning, and much more.

 Geographic Information Systems (GIS)